pingcap/docs-cn/tidb-configuration-file.md

 ### `new_collations_enabled_on_first_bootstrap`

 - Enables or disables the new collation support.
-- Default value: `false`
+- Default value: `true`
 - Note: This configuration takes effect only for the TiDB cluster that is first initialized.
 After the initialization, you cannot use this configuration item to enable or disable the new collation support.
-When a TiDB cluster is upgraded to v4.0, because the cluster has been initialized before, both `true` and `false` values of this configuration item are taken as `false`.
+When a TiDB cluster is upgraded to v4.0 or later, because the cluster has been initialized before, both `true` and `false` values of this configuration item are taken as `false`.

 ### `max-server-connections`